Alex-zReeZ/progress-report/src/projects/BlakitiWebsite.md

 # Blakiti Website  <Badge type="tip" text="Html css"/>

+## What is the project purpose ?
+The purpose of this project was to learn how to use HTML and CSS to create a website, to have a basic knowledge of how to create a website from scratch.

 ## How it looks like
-This is the page where I show what the products look like
+This is the page where I show what the products look like, it is only the product.
+If you want to see the product in detail, you can scroll down to the mock-up.
 ![Page of how the products are presented](../images/screen-produit-p1.png)

 Here, I created a "collaboration" page, where I show all the collaboration I did with artist.